-Despite what we’re told these days, there are pockets of people across the pond–young people, college students even–that apparently really, really like America.
-Like, they like it so much they’re super into our most popular sport, the one embodying the sort of gladiatorial spirit and uncultured brutality that supposedly makes everyone–even us–hate us.
+Despite what we’re told these days, there are pockets of people across the pond—young people, college students even—that apparently really, really like America.
+Like, they like it so much they’re super into our most popular sport, the one embodying the sort of uncultured, gladiatorial barbarism that supposedly makes everyone—even us—hate us.
+The physicality.
+The attitude.
+The cheerleading.
+Thanksgiving.
+The Super Bowl.
+They love it all.
+Even the logos.

 Yes, the design of the decals that for more than three years have adorned the helmets worn by Tarannau (Welsh for “Thunder,” only with an inexplicable extra N), the 26-year-old team representing Aberystwyth University in the British Universities American Football League, appears to be identical to the one on the side of the helmets (and everything else) worn by the Auburn Tigers.